How can I troubleshoot when I'm unable to mount my Storage Gateway NFS file share on my NFS client?

 1. Confirm that your NFS client is among the supported NFS clients for a file gateway.

 2. Use the Storage Gateway console to check if your file share is in the unavailable state.
 If the file share is in the unavailable state, then check if the file gateway can reach the Amazon Simple Storage Service (Amazon S3) endpoint.
-To do this, run a telnet command using an Amazon Elastic Compute Cloud (Amazon EC2) instance with the same network configuration as the gateway.
-The instance must also be in the same subnet as the gateway.
+To do this, access the Storage console using the SSH client with the following command:

 On a Linux client, you can run the following command: